igortrinidad/git-pdf-report/README.md

 # Git pdf report

-Git Report Generator is a free and open-source library designed to simplify the process of generating reports from Git repositories.
+Git pdf report is a free and open-source library designed to simplify the process of generating reports from Git repositories.
 Whether you're a developer, project manager, or just someone interested in analyzing Git data, this library has got you covered.

 ## Features

 - 📄 PDF and JSON Output: Generate reports in both PDF and JSON formats, making it easy to share and analyze your Git data.
 - 🔍 Commit Analysis: Dive deep into commit details, including hashes, authors, dates, and commit messages, for comprehensive insights.
 - 📝 Simple Usage: With just one command, you can effortlessly generate a clear and concise PDF report for your Git repositories.
+- 📅 Filter by dates: Easily select the start and end date for the report.

 ## Usage